NREADY-RnD/MOSA-Project/docs/faq.rst

 What does MOSA stand for?
 -------------------------

 Managed Operation System Alliance.
-It was an alliance with the SharpOS project to create a .NET based operating system.
+It was an alliance with the SharpOS project to create a .NET based operating system and toolsets.
 As operating systems share a lot of common groundwork MOSA aims to standardize interfaces in order to foster portability and to provide both projects with basic implementations of these interfaces.

 Who can join?
 -------------

-Anyone who is interested in operating system or .NET development can join the alliance.
-You have to keep in mind our [[New BSD License|License]] for your contributions though.
+Anyone who is interested in operating system or .NET development can join.
+You have to keep in mind our :doc:`New BSD License <license>` for your contributions though.

 What kind of .NET runtime will be available?
 --------------------------------------------